The basics

 Compliance is a shared-responsibility model.

-What TetherX provides: regional data residency, encryption in transit and at rest, per-camera retention controls, role-based access, full audit logging, tamper-evident SHA-1 evidence hashes, time-stamped exports, safe time-bound footage sharing and the ringfencing architecture that isolates cameras from the public Internet.
-That tooling is what each framework expects to see in a system audit.
+What TetherX provides: regional data residency, encryption in transit and at rest, per-camera retention controls, role-based access, full audit logging, SHA-1 tamper-evident evidence hashes, time-stamped exports, time-bound footage sharing and the ringfencing architecture that isolates cameras from the public Internet.

-What the customer and integrator are responsible for: picking the right camera brand (some frameworks - NDAA migration page, UK government high-secure, AU PSPF - mandate specific approved manufacturers), setting retention to the regulator-required minimum or maximum, restricting admin access to named individuals, training operators on lawful viewing, posting CCTV-in-operation signage, running DSAR / FOI workflows, and not granting blanket access to people who should not see the footage.
+What the customer and installer are responsible for: picking the right camera brand (some frameworks - NDAA migration page, UK government high-secure, AU PSPF - mandate approved manufacturers), setting retention to regulator-required values, restricting admin access to named individuals, operator training, CCTV-in-operation signage, and DSAR / FOI workflows.

 TetherX cannot prevent an authorised admin from over-sharing, just as a lock cannot prevent the keyholder from opening the door.
-The platform gives you the audit trail to detect it and the controls to limit it - the policy and the people decisions sit with the operator.
+The platform gives you the audit trail to detect it and the controls to limit it - the policy decisions sit with the operator.

 TetherX itself is UK-built and not subject to NDAA covered-entity restrictions.
 The platform supports every NDAA-compliant camera brand (Hanwha Vision, Axis, Avigilon, Pelco, Bosch, i-PRO and more), and lets federal contractors migrate the management layer off Hikvision / Dahua immediately while phasing camera replacement over 12-36 months.
 Note: NDAA compliance requires the entire deployment to use approved camera brands - the platform alone is not sufficient.
 See the dedicated NDAA migration page for the full plan.